Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 However, no matter whether one solves the dispersion relations or uses them as constraints, one might wonder about correlations between the crossed \pik and \pipikk channels.
 Namely, whether solving or constraining one channel would require the modification of the other to ensure consistency.
 This kind of coupled analysis between the $s$ and $t$ channels, including both physical regions, has never been performed for the \pik system and is the main original result of this review, from which all other original results derive.

-The way in which we impose the dispersion relations in our fit is similar to what we have done in our previous works.
-We will allow the parameters of our fits to vary to improve the consistency with dispersion relations, but keeping their uncertainties fixed, whose corrections we consider second order effects.
-Then we make use of the averaged $\hat\chi^2$-like distances $\hat d^2$ we already defined in Eq.~\eqref{eq:dhatdef} as penalty functions.
-Namely, we minimize them together with the $\chi^2$ of the data fits.
-Each penalty function $\hat d^2_i$ is assigned the weight $W_i$ given in Table \ref{tab:DRweigths}.
-We consider first that $W_i$ is roughly the apparent number of degrees of freedom of the respective curve, and then we tune it until we get a $d^2_i$ reasonably close to one, although some dispersion relations yield a very small $d^2_i$ once the other ones are satisfied.
-These require less weight.
+How we impose the dispersion relations in our fit is similar to what we have done in our previous works.
+We will allow the parameters of our fits to vary to improve the consistency with dispersion relations, but keeping their uncertainties fixed, whose corrections we consider second-order effects.
+Then we make use of the averaged $\hat\chi^2$-like distances $\hat d_i^2$, already defined in Eq.~\eqref{eq:dhatdef}, as penalty functions, by minimizing them together with the $\chi^2$ of the data fits.
+In this work, each penalty function $\hat d^2_i$ is assigned the weight $W_i$ given in Table \ref{tab:DRweigths}.
+In order to arrive at those values of $W_i$, we first considered each $W_i$ to be roughly the apparent number of degrees of freedom of the respective curve, and then we tune it until, after minimization, we get a $d^2_i$ reasonably close to one in the whole range of energies where the dispersion relation is applied.